 This is a commission slot.
 You can hire Cienne-Z to create a personalized artwork of this sort here.

-The artist will most likely respond to a request within the same day.
+The artist will most likely respond to a request within 2.4 days.
 This commission slot was rated positively by 4 clients thus far.

 Cienne-Z describes this slot:

 My old style is back!
 Lineart is draw using pen and paper, then scanned and colored digitally.
 It's been a while since I've done this style, so my samples are a bit old.
 What does this mean?
 The art style is currently experimental and may not look exactly like the samples provided.
 However, if you want a replication of the style provided in the sample images, that's okay too!

 Note: This style does not include complicated backgrounds.
 For full backgrounds, please check the Full Digital style.